grunwaldlab/krisp/README.md

 ```

 These numbers are counts of variant clusters considered and why they were determined to be not diagnostic or which group they are diagnostic for.

-The output of the program is saved in "test_out.tsv", which has many columns:
+The output of the program is saved in "test_out.csv", which has many columns:
 * "group": The group the region is diagnostic for
 * "chrom": The chromosome on the reference database
 * "n_diag": The number of bases that are diagnostic in the region